LimaoC/sitting-desktop-garden/README.md

 poetry shell
 ```

-to drop yourself in a nested shell which has the environment active.
+to drop yourself in a nested shell which has the environment activated.

 You can check that the `sitting-desktop-garden` package has been installed correctly with this command: